andrewMacmurray/my-site/content/blog/postgres-and-jackson.md

     questions.answer ILIKE '%I LOVE%';
 ```

-Using well-structured objects or domain types can also be a pretty nice way of modelling pieces of an application.
+At the same time, using well-structured objects or domain types can also be a pretty nice way of modelling pieces of an application.

 ```kotlin
 class Section(